 Lifecycle BIM is the practice of creating, maintaining and utilizing building information to manage operations and maintenance of buildings throughout their operational lifecycles.
 Facility managers are finding value in a number of areas of building operations that benefit from enhanced data.

-Some areas of value are as follows:
+Some areas of value for using BIM in facilities management are as follows:

 By understanding the details of how space is used, facility professionals can reduce vacancy and ultimately achieve major reductions in real estate expenses.
 The room and area information in BIM models are the foundation for good space management.